Have you always dreamt about learning Italian?

 - (chay qual-kay pos-to in-ter-es-san-tay da vee-see-ta-ray kwee in zo-na?)

-So there you have it: all of the basic Italian phrases you need to help you get started on your new adventure!
+So there you have it: all of the basic Italian phrases you need to help you discover and start using the Italian language.

-With these phrases in your back pocket, you will soon find yourself having your first basic conversations with native speakers and getting excited about continuing to improve your Italian.
+With these phrases in your back pocket, you will soon find yourself having your first basic conversations with native speakers and getting excited about developing your conversational Italian.

 So now that you’ve learned the basics, are you ready to take the next step in your Italian adventure?